FROM ITS SMALLEST SUB ATOMIC PARTICLES,

 It describes the simple physics that underpins Einstein’s gravity.
 Easy to follow maths remove the approximations he used, and make a more accurate expansion of his work.
 It has several important messages.

-iii) Their derivation of “black holes” from his field equations required them to make three maths mistakes
+iii) Their derivation of “black holes” from his field equations required three maths errors.

 iv) The “black hole” images that have been detected are the exact solution to his gravity theory associated with massive objects.